 When Alden Ehrenreich was officially cast as young Han Solo in the latest Disney Star Wars spin-off, the studio seemed oblivious that fan enthusiasm for this particular origin story wasn’t exactly sky-high.

-During the film’s troubled production there were reports of an acting coach being hired.
+Worse, during the film’s troubled production of director swaps and re-shoots, there were reports of an acting coach being hired for the lead actor.
 The rumours were shot down, but it looked as if the odds of Alden successfully navigating Solo were approximately 3,720 to 1.

 Fast forward to the plot…

 We meet young Han on his scuzzy home planet of Corellia, long before he rescued a Princess and fathered a Supreme Idiot.
 He’s serving a slimy crime boss, a bit like Rey did on Jakku.
 The main difference is that Han and his girlfriend Qi’Ra (Emilia Clarke) obviously have time for trips to the hair salon.

 When an escape bid sees Qi’Ra captured, Han signs up for a stint with the Empire. he meets master thief Tobias Beckett – which has to be the least imaginative Star Wars name ever – and his gang.
 They chuck Han to ‘The Beast’, which turns out to be Chewbacca.